 Rather than using dough recipes that call for a teaspoon of this and two cups of that, pizzerias use what is known as the baker’s percentage to calculate the amount of ingredients they need to add.

-- The benefits.
-The beautiful thing about using the baker’s percentage is that it scales easily, so if you want to make more or less dough, you can double, half or triple the ingredients without worrying that the dough will taste different.
+The benefits.
+The beautiful thing about using the baker’s percentage is that it scales easily, so if you want to make more or less dough, you can half, double or triple the ingredients without worrying that the dough will taste different.

 Why Weight is Important